Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Journey

 Our day three on the Camino Primitivo started out well enough at 07:30, at daybreak on this day in August.
-There was no sunrise to speak of, my shins felt better, and my throat that was sore yesterday seemed to only be a bit of post-nasal drip this morning.
+There was no sunrise to speak of, my shins felt better, and my throat that was sore the prior day seemed to only be a bit of post-nasal drip this morning.
 I breathed in deeply as I walked, sending loving, healing energy to my throat on the exhale, willing it to be OK.

 We left our private albergue without breakfast.
 We had no food in our pack, as Doriga was a tiny place with nowhere to buy food.
 I broke my cardinal rule of having nothing to eat when we set out for the day.
 (See Camino Planning Tips for more useful suggestions.)
 First mistake - poor planning.
 We should have obtained more food in Oviedo or Escamplero.